VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_10.1.md

 id:23e82b9c-09e5-428f-9aab-196687fb6ebd
 title:Xamarin.iOS
-version:9.11.0
+version:10.1.0
-releasedate:2016-07-14
+releasedate:2016-10-04

 <div class="note">
-	<b>Cycle 9 Daily Builds</b>
+	<b>Master / Cycle 9 Daily Builds</b>
-	This version of Xamarin.iOS will likely ship after the release of Xcode 8 and Xamarin.iOS 10.
+	This version of Xamarin.iOS will ship as part of Xamarin **cycle 9** releases.
 	Some fixes might be backported into `cycle8` and released long before other parts of `master` becomes public.
 </div>